udexon/GOQ/Q6_diff_face_online.md

 We only need to implement a small change to the conventional web page -- add questions.
 The end result is Graph of Questions.

 This novelty, although simple, is not in the curriculum of education in most countries.
+As such, it may take some time to popularize this format.